orb-community/pktvisor-website/docs/docs.md

 ### pcap File Analysis

 `pktvisor-pcap` is a tool that can statically analyze prerecorded packet capture files.
-It takes many of the same options, and does all of the same analysis, as the live agent version.
+It takes many of the same options and does all of the same analysis as the live agent version.

 ```
 docker run --rm ns1labs/pktvisor pktvisor-pcap --help